aglorenz/Download-Repository-Utility/README.md

 * DRU cannot:
   * Download a repository that ends with a period.
 These must be downloaded manually from GitHub.
 It's a limitation of Web Connect.
   * Display a download progress bar.
 It only displays 100% once the download is complete to give the feeling of progress.
 There are code examples online that can download a repository and show a progress bar, but they take 4X longer.
 Web Connect used here is much faster.
-In this case download speed was more important than usablility.
+In this case download speed was more important than download status.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>